- National Criminal Record Check

 • Direct Radical Musical Theatre, an intensive artist-in-residence program designed to bring about radical change in how students see themselves and each other through research-based anti-bullying work and to build confidence and crucial presentation skills through the highest caliber instruction in singing, acting, and movement, culminating in a thrilling performance for the entire school community.

-• Conducts individual and group vocal and acting coaching in for students of all ages.
+• Conduct individual and group vocal and acting coaching for students of all ages.

 • Served as Artistic Director of Youth Pride Chorus, a performing group that harnesses the power of the performing arts to galvanize lesbian, gay, bisexual, transgender, and straight young people ages 13-22 as agents of change.